 While there are a lot of budgeting and personal finance apps on the market, the best one is one you’ll actually use.
-An app can help you organize your finances, be mindful of a budget, or give you ideas or avenues on ways you can spend, save, or invest, but ultimately, it’s a tool that’s only as good as you make it.
+An app can help you organize your finances, be mindful of a budget, or give you avenues for spending, saving, or investing, but ultimately, the app is a tool that’s only as good as you make it.
 So download one and give it a try — we promise, Candy Crush won’t feel jealous.

 Shannah Compton Game is a CERTIFIED FINANCIAL PLANNERTM professional with an MBA and is the host of the award-winning podcast, Millennial Money, where she shares totally relatable and easy to understand financial advice that will actually make you want to talk about money.